 Number 2: Social norms around the concept of treating opioid addiction.
 Back in 2015, I was looking around to see what other people were doing in my department, and I would come to the conclusion that no one was treating opioid addiction, so “I was okay not treating it too”.
 That lack of a social norm really works against the change we want.

-For GetWaivered, we started at the top, we recruited the Vice Chair and the Chair of the department.
+For GetWaivered, we started at the top, we recruited the Vice-Chair and the Chair of the department.
 They were the first people who announced they were going to get waivered, and they announced so at a faculty meeting.
-In that meeting we had five well-regarded doctors, people who folks respected, stand up and say “I am also joining the Chair and the Vice Chair.”
+In that meeting we had five well-regarded doctors, people who folks respected, stand up and say “I am also joining the Chair and the Vice-Chair.”
 So that’s just one example of what social norms look like.

-Number 3: The concept of saliences that, really emotive, eye catching or memorable stories/experiences, actually influence the way that we make decisions because we remember the story, and it stays with you.
+Number 3: The concept of saliences that, really emotive, eye-catching, or memorable stories/experiences, actually influence the way that we make decisions because we remember the story, and it stays with us.
 When you are thinking about ER physicians, we only see, and hear the stories of patients who have, in our eyes, “failed”.
 The only patients with opioid addictions that we see are the ones who have overdosed, who have relapsed, or the ones who are still struggling with their addiction and can’t get a handle on it.
 So what story do we tell ourselves?
-We create this scenario: the patients who have opioid addiction, don’t get better, they just overdose, and relapse.
+We create this scenario: the patients who have an opioid addiction, don’t get better, they just overdose, and relapse.
 So “why should I care anyway?”
 “Why should I make the extra effort?”
 “Because these people don’t get better”.
 This is called an availability heuristic; our worldview is made up of the things that are most available to us, in terms of the data.

 We had to counteract that.
-During our GetWaivered sections, we brought back some of the frequent flyers, the people who our physicians struggled with, and thought they were dead, who came in overdose after overdose.
+During our GetWaivered sections, we brought back some of the frequent flyers, the people who are physicians struggled with, and thought they were dead, who came in overdose after overdose.
 We showed them, not only that they were not dead, but they were in a suit, telling you about how they finished their degree and were now an accountant/professional.